cornellius-gp/gpytorch/docs/source/likelihoods.rst

 One-dimensional likelihoods should extend :obj:`gpytoch.likelihoods._OneDimensionalLikelihood` to reduce the variance when computing approximate GP objective functions.
-(Variance reduction is accomplished by by using 1D Gauss-Hermite quadrature rather than MC-integration).
+(Variance reduction is accomplished by using 1D Gauss-Hermite quadrature rather than MC-integration).

 :hidden:`GaussianLikelihood`